3MFConsortium/spec_core/3MF Core Specification.md

 ![element mesh](images/element_mesh.png)

-The \<mesh> element is the root of a triangular _mesh_ representation of an object volume.
+The \<mesh> element is the root of a triangular _mesh_ shape representation of an object volume.
 It contains a set of vertices and a set of triangles.

 If the mesh is under an object of type "model" or "solidsupport", it MUST have: